gauchocode/brolit-shell/README.md

 * **Leandro Padula** - *Initial work* - [BROOBE](https://www.broobe.com)

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details

-## Acknowledgments
-Hat tip to anyone whose code was used
-Inspiration
-etc